 - Begin the line with a forward slash, /.

 You can use parentheses when explaining that a step is optional in a task.

 - (Optional) Provide the context for the task in a new paragraph.

-- Optional: Type context for the task in a new paragraph.
+- Optional: Provide the context for the task in a new paragraph.

 - Provide the context for the task in a new paragraph (optional).